Finnish Ladoga Naval Detachment

+Former Finnish Ladoga Navy ship, the scavenger Kiviniemi, among other ships awaiting scrapping in Sortanlahti Bay, Ladoga, 2008.

 Finnish Ladoga Naval Detachment (Laatokan laivasto-osasto) was a Finnish naval unit stationed on Lake Ladoga between 1920–1940 and 1941–1944.

 Background

 The Treaty of Tartu was signed by the Russians and the Finns in 1920.
 It included terms which limited the size of naval vessels on Ladoga to 100 tons, and the calibre of their armament to a maximum of 47 mm.
 When the Finns embarked on their naval rebuilding program in the early 1930s, some vessels were purposely designed to fit this 100 t limitation, including a small submarine.
 The Finns, however, found more use for their few vessels in the Baltic Sea, and therefore had only a few small patrol boats on the lake.
 As the clouds of war began to draw closer the Finns had to improvise.

 Winter War

 The Winter War began on 30 November 1939 when the Soviet Union attacked Finland, nullifying the Treaty of Tartu.
 The Finns hastily gathered a small flotilla, consisting of the icebreaker Aallokas, the improvised gunboats Aunus, Vulcan and Tarmo, as well as Hercules, Kiviniemi, Yrjö, Voima, S I, N K af Klecker and a number of transport vessels to protect its sea front and islands.
 The largest ship among this group was the icebreaker Aallokas, whose commander Captain-Lieutenant Asikainen also commanded the gunboats.
 There were no major naval battles in the open waters of Lake Ladoga during 1939 - 1940, so the fleet units were tasked with fire support against the attacking Red Army, and spreading mines along the coastal areas.
 By January 1940 the ice became so thick that only Aallokas could be used, and she was damaged in an attack by Soviet aircraft on February 2.
 After the peace on March 13 the Finnish vessels had to be left at Ladoga, which had become a Soviet lake.
 Some of the vessels were later integrated into the Soviet Ladoga flotilla.